 The focus on efficiency, however, is being dictated by the customer who expects well-made products that meet their needs and are affordable.
-Effective supplychain visibility is an important building block here.
+Effective supply chain visibility is an important building block here.
 This means having the right systems and processes in place to ensure that relevant data is shared with an often complex web of business partners.

 The shift to digital as a result of the pandemic has also challenged manufacturers to review their customers' journeys and quality of experience.
-Unsurprisingly, then, 45 percent of manufacturers regard providing a consistent experience across channels as the secondhighest key priority for 2021.
+Unsurprisingly, then, 45% of manufacturers regard providing a consistent experience across channels as the secondhighest key priority for 2021.

-Digital-led shift in buyer behavior.
+Digital-led shift in buyer behaviour

 Manufacturers have had to work quickly on developing a digital-focused response to protect their competitive position.
-Figure 2 illustrates that, over the second half of 2020, a majority have experienced "unusual growth in digital/mobile visitors" (56 percent), while more than half of manufacturers (51 percent) reported "unusual buying behavior," such as in the type or size of purchases.
+Figure 2 illustrates that, over the second half of 2020, a majority have experienced unusual growth in digital/mobile visitors (56%) while more than half of manufacturers (51%) reported unusual buying behaviour from existing customers, such as in the type or size of purchases.
 The year featured both business opportunities and challenges.
-On one hand, there was unusual growth in new prospects/customers (43 percent); on the other hand, there was also unusual churn in existing customers (32 percent).
+On one hand, there was unusual growth in new prospects/customers (43%); one the other hand, there was also unusual churn in existing customers (32%).

 The pandemic has also fast-tracked more fundamental changes to the go-to-market models which were already starting to become apparent.
-Manufacturers that previously only sold through distributors are now enabling or considering sales via e-commerce platforms, direct-to-consumer ventures, and B2B marketplaces.
-Also, new forms of strategic partnerships that give faster time to market, better brand control, and greater profit margins have emerged.
+Manufacturers that previously only sold through distributors are now enabling or considering sales via ecommerce platforms, direct-to-consumer ventures, and B2B marketplaces.
+Also, new forms of strategic partnerships that give faster time-to-market, better brand control and greater profit margins have emerged.

-The survey shows that the industry as a whole is very positive about the growing role of online channels, with 78 percent of those surveyed regarding the movement of customers toward digital channels as a "positive disruption" (i.e., an opportunity rather than a challenge).
+The survey shows that the industry as a whole is very positive about the growing role of online channels, with 78% of those surveyed regarding the movement of customers towards digital channels as a 'positive disruption', i.e. an opportunity rather than a challenge.